Azure/azure-docs-sdk-java/docs-ref-services/latest/storage.md

 #### Issue description

-The client libraries listed below have a bug which can upload incorrect data during retries (for example, in case of HTTP 500 errors).
+The client libraries listed below have a bug that can upload incorrect data during retries (for example, HTTP 500 errors).

 Link to GitHub issue